-“I REALLY liked the book – found it very engaging and hard to put down, though it was also painful to read.
+“I decided to use Leaving Dorian because it humanizes topics we cover in my class.
+I always cover topics pertaining to men’s violence against women, and I like to use items that help students better understand these topics in ways that go beyond the sensationalized (and depersonalized) ways in which they typically hear about them.” – Dr. James Sutton, Hobart and William Smith Colleges*“I REALLY liked the book – found it very engaging and hard to put down, though it was also painful to read.
 It’s the kind of story that a LOT of women can relate to.
 It is a very fine contribution to the growing body of literature on this horrendous problem of intimate partner abuse.” – Dr. Maureen Hannah, NYS Licensed Psychologist and Professor of Psychology, Siena College

-You can DM me through any of my social media (scroll down to find the links on the sidebar) or email me at the address listed above.
+Interested in who I am and what I do?Click on the *Category*: “What I Do: Semesters in Review!”Want to book me to deliver a Keynote, provide a presentation or to speak with your students if you’re utilizing Leaving Dorian as a required read?You can DM me through any of my social media (scroll down to find the links on the sidebar) or email me at the address listed above.